Updated: Jan 19

 Every single paw that steps in front of the camera is different.
 Do you have a mini Zoolander?
-Are they more included to their ears fold back and retreat with their tail between their legs?
+Are they more inclined to fold their ears back and retreat with their tail between their legs?
 It may sound obvious, but if your model doesn’t like the camera, it will show.

 You’re in a wonderful position as an owner as you can introduce things gradually until they are accepted, in this case, your camera.
 If they're a little cautious at first, try leaving it lying around, give them a fuss and treat if they have a sniff, they will soon realise only good things come from the camera being out.

 *Note, although I have absolutely no boy/girl bias, for blog purposes alone I shall write as through working with a girl.

 Always be mindful of your surroundings.
 I can almost guarantee that you have taken the perfect photo of your sweet girl only to be distracted by an intruding washing line or rubbish bin.
 Although we will talk about object removal further down the line, it is far easier to take a clear shot in the first instance, plus it saves you work after.

 Be conscious of each and every photo you take as if painting a masterpiece, no doubt your girl deserves it so.

 Look at what is around you, if you’re greeted with a beautiful photo opportunity check where may be best to take from which minimises distractions.
 Have her framed by trees, instead of them grow out of her.

 Many models will see it as an invitation to use you as a cushion but get on the floor.
 It’s much easier with a phone or camera with a flip screen (mine doesn’t) but get as low as you possibly can.
 You will change the whole perspective when taking it at their eye level, not only that but you will tell much more of a story with more background in view.